Methylenedioxycyclopropylmethylamphetamine

-MDCPM, or 3,4-methylenedioxy-N-cyclopropylmethylamphetamine, is a lesser-known psychedelic drug.
-It is the N-cyclopropyl derivative of MDMA.
-MDCPM was first synthesized by Alexander Shulgin; it is also one of the compounds delineated in a patent by Horrom in 1972.
+MDCPM, also known as 3,4-methylenedioxy-N-cyclopropylmethylamphetamine, is a drug.
+It is the N-cyclopropylmethyl derivative of MDMA.
+MDCPM was synthesized by Alexander Shulgin; it is also one of the compounds delineated in a patent by Horrom in 1972.
 In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 10 mg, and the duration unknown.
 MDCPM produces few to no effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of MDCPM.